Crab Cakes with Homemade Cocktail Sauce are easy to make!

 Crab cakes are super simple however there are a few basic tips and tricks to achieve the best results.

-- Buy the best crab you can because that is the flavor that counts in this recipe!
+- Buy the best crab you can find because that is the flavor that shines in this recipe!

 - Pick through your crab to make sure there are no small pieces of shell hiding in there!

-- When combining the mixture use a gentle hand.
-You want to preserve the lumps to give your crab cakes texture
+- When combining the mixture use a gentle hand because you want to preserve the lumps to give your crab cakes texture

 - Onions/Shallots and red bell pepper are actually optional but give the crab cakes a nice flavor, and the bell pepper adds a pop of color

 - Mix everything together in a large bowl before adding the crab and panko so that you don’t over-mix the crab

 - Use 1/4 cup for larger crab cakes

-- This recipe can make 10-12 full-size patties instead of minis, which makes a fantastic lunch or dinner with a green salad.
+- This recipe will make 10-12 full-size patties instead of minis, which makes a fantastic lunch or dinner with a green salad.
 We love to pair them with our Asian Cucumber Salad

 Suggested Wine Pairings from Sommelier Jayne